TopGabri/TopGabri/README.md

-## 👋🏻 Hi, my name is Gabriele and I'm a Computer Engineering 💻 student at Politecnico di Torino , specialized in Embedded Systems
+## 👋🏻 Hi, my name is Gabriele and I'm a 💻 Computer Engineering student at Politecnico di Torino , specialized in Embedded Systems.

+This is my personal GitHub profile, where you can find some of the projects I've worked on.

 <!--
 **TopGabri/TopGabri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.